-Childhelp’s California group homes seek to heal children in California’s child welfare system by providing comprehensive treatment in stable, nurturing, safe environments.
-Since 1996, Childhelp group homes have served residents with counseling, therapy, support and structure for children they serve.
+Childhelp’s California Short Term Residential Therapeutic Program, (formerly known as Group Homes) seek to heal children in California’s child welfare system by providing comprehensive treatment in stable, nurturing, safe environments.
+Since 1996, Childhelp Short Term Residential Therapeutic Programs have served residents with counseling, therapy, support and structure for children they serve.

 Like a Family

-California Group Homes provide an intensive level of supervision and therapeutic services to prepare children for a lower level of care such as foster homes, adoptive homes or reunification with families/guardians.
+California STRTPs (Short Term Residential Therapeutic Programs) provide an intensive level of supervision and therapeutic services to prepare children for a lower level of care such as foster homes, adoptive homes or reunification with families/guardians.
 The family-like setting helps residents successfully complete their transition into a more optimal long-term living situation.

 It’s Who We Are